hollyouellette/School_District_Analysis/README.md

 # School District Analysis
 ## Overview of School District Analysis

-In this assignment the task at hand was to assist Maria, the chief data scientist for a city school district.
+In this assignment the task at hand was to assist Maria, the Chief Data Scientist for a city school district.
 We performed analysis on multiple datasets containing stats on student reading and writing standardized test scores, school funding and other information about the schools that the students attend.
 In this analysis the data was aggregated to showcase trends in school performance to ultimately assist the School Board and Super Intendent in making decisions regarding the school budgets and priorities.

 ## Results